What you need to know about the CDC’s new mask guidelines

 “It’s easier to keep them with the good habits they’ve learned,” Lipton said.
 “It’s the unknown that’s a big risk,” she said, particularly in crowded indoor situations like grocery aisles.

+“To my knowledge, there is no hard data suggesting that these recommendations will motivate people to get vaccinated,” said Megan Ranney, an emergency medicine physician and professor at Brown University.
+“I sure hope it will — but most of the research to date says that people aren’t getting vaccinated because of lack of knowledge about the vaccine or because of lack of access about the vaccine.”

-Abha Bhattarai, Ben Guarino, Fenit Nirappil, Frances Stead Sellers and William Wan contributed to this report.
+Abha Bhattarai, Ariana Eunjung Cha, Amy Goldstein, Ben Guarino, Akilah Johnson, Fenit Nirappil, Frances Stead Sellers, Lena H. Sun and William Wan contributed to this report.